anders94/disruptor/README.md

 In a production environment, rather than 127.0.0.1, you would use a network accessible interface and run one peer on each machine.

-There should be no setup beyond this.
-Peers that die or become inaccessible should automatically removed from the mesh over time.
-Simulate this by shutting down a peer and watch it get removed.
+There is no setup beyond this.
+Peers that die or become inaccessible should be automatically removed from the mesh over time.
+Simulate this by shutting down a peer and watch as the other peers eventually forget about it.
+Bringing it back in similarly should be seemless.
+Taking peers out of the mesh and replacing them is a common operation and shouldn't adversely effect the mesh.

 Be careful about running directly addressible peers on the live Internet.
 There isn't security yet so, although highly improbible, if someone else's mesh were to find your mesh, the meshes would attempt to merge.
-Usually meshes are run on private address ranges such as 192.168.0.0/16, 172.16.0.0/12 or 10.0.0.0/8 without direct Internet addressibility.
+Usually meshes are run on private address ranges such as 192.168.0.0/16, 172.16.0.0/12 or 10.0.0.0/8 without direct addressibility from the Internet.

 Creating Worker Apps
 --------------------